ublue-os/website/docs/making-your-own.md

     - All packages under `rpms:` will be installed in the image using `rpm-ostree`
     - All packages under `flatpaks:` will be installed on the first boot, or when running `just setup-flatpaks`.
 You can also install Flatpaks locally after installing your image, they just won't be automatically installed for every new user of your image.
 1. Edit the `Containerfile` for more in-depth changes such as adding configuration files
     - For example, if you have a folder called `etc` inside your repository, you can add it to the image by adding `COPY etc /etc` to the `Containerfile`.
-Then you can add any system configuration files inside `etc` and they will be shipped with your image.
+Then you can add any system configuration files inside `etc`, and they will be shipped with your image.
+    - Files cannot be added under `/var`
 1. After you've changed a few things and keep an eye on your Actions and Packages section of your repo, you'll generate a new image on every merge and additionally every day.
 1. Hang out in the [discussions forums](https://github.com/orgs/ublue-os/discussions) with others to share tips and get help, enjoy!